 valid, this parameter indicates whether the transmitter is capable of Static or Dynamic bandwidth operation.

-The validity of this parameter is determined by the MAC.
+This parameter is only used by the MAC when valid (see 9.3.2.7 (CTS procedure) and 9.7.5.6 (Channel Width selection for control frames)).
 If DYN_BANDWIDTH_IN_NON_HT is present, then CH_BANDWIDTH_IN_NON_HT is also present.